LydiaAbest/Folio/Exercises.md

 ![newyearsinbitsy](https://github.com/LydiaAbest/Folio/assets/163696192/4db79236-a662-40d4-9bdc-c56da75586e2)

+I don't know how to fix this...
+But I thought I had better keep coming up with scene ideas just incase it is fixable:

-Here is another base idea I have for my 'Autumn' room:
+Here is a base idea I have for my 'Autumn' room:

 ![autumnbitsy](https://github.com/LydiaAbest/Folio/assets/163696192/a0164206-377c-4931-b482-bb3e074a29e1)

 Or

 ![autumnbitsy3](https://github.com/LydiaAbest/Folio/assets/163696192/26c41cde-8898-4a2c-9199-9d818909e4da)

-and if I were going to make a room very much inspired by 'Under A Star Called Sun', this is what it will be:
+And if I were going to make a room very much inspired by 'Under A Star Called Sun', this is what it will be:

 ![room 1](https://github.com/LydiaAbest/Folio/assets/163696192/23eb3d70-c402-4402-8d98-6633c1bee609)